 Business Managers or Other Representation

 If there is someone who represents you professionally, they may have a P.O.
-Box where you can receive mail and may allow you to use their address in your email campaigns.
+Box where you can receive mail and may allow you to use their address in your emails.

-If you have a creative space, such as a music studio, rehearsal space, or if you're an artist in residence, you may be able use that address in your email campaigns.
+If you have a creative space, such as a music studio, rehearsal space, or if you're an artist in residence, you may be able use that address in your emails.

 If you're a teacher at a store or other establishment, such as a music teacher, and can receive mail there, you may be able to use that business' address.

-If you are affiliated with a gallery or retail store, and they will receive mail for you, you may be able to use that address in your email campaigns.
+If you are affiliated with a gallery or retail store, and they will receive mail for you, you may be able to use that address in your emails.

 This information can apply to a wide variety of creative or non-traditional professionals who don't have a physical address they feel comfortable sharing with their contacts.

 Sometimes the only answer is to purchase a P.O.
-Box, but hopefully this gives you some alternative ideas to work with so you can get started sending email campaigns.
+Box, but hopefully this gives you some alternative ideas to work with so you can get started sending emails.
 Whichever option you choose, make sure the address you use is valid, reliable, and that you're able to receive mail there.